sschwartzman/newrelic-synthetics-sebuilder/README.md

 synthetics-sebuilder-formatter
 ==============================

-Formatter plugin for se-builder.
-Generates javascript to use in New Relic Synthetics Scripted Browser tests.
+Formatter for se-builder - generates javascript to use in New Relic Synthetics Scripted Browser tests.

 ## Installation